Syslifters/sysreptor/docs/docs/users/user-permissions.md

 Users without this permission have only read access to templates.

 ## Guest
-Guest users have read-write access to projects they are assigned to.

-Guest are not allowed to list other users and might be further restricted by the system operator:
+Guest users permissions can be restricted via global configuration settings by the system operator.
+When all guest permissions are enabled, guest users are equivalent to regular users.

 * create projects (default: yes)
 * import projects (default: no)
+* edit projects (default: yes) - read-write access to projects they are assigned to
-* update project settings (default: yes)
+* update project settings (default: yes) - update project settings like name, design, members, does not affect project content like findings, sections, notes
 * delete projects (default: yes)
+* see all users (default: no) - see all users on the SysReptor instance or only users working in the same projects as guest users

 :octicons-cloud-24: Cloud · Please [contact us](../contact-us.md){ target=_blank } and we will reconfigure your installation.